Getting Ready

 X-Pen (Preferred Style)

-What is an X pen?
-A large outdoor dog exercise pen there are numerous types and styles in which you can purchase from online and in pet stores.
-We recommend you get an x-pen that is at least 32 inches tall anything less than that you risk the bunny being able to easily jump out of it as an adult.
 This is our ideal bunny enclosure however almost all x-pen’s are too big for baby bunnies.
 The babies can squeeze through the bars for many months to come, potentially injuring themselves and escaping.
 If you use an xpen use metal chicken wire or carboard boxes and wrap them around the outside of the pen until your baby bunny is too big to pass through the bars!

 It takes movement for all bones, muscles, and ligaments to develop properly this is why we recommend your bunny be given at least 20 square feet of space to grow and develop in a healthy way.
 Movement will also prevent a common rabbit medical disease known as sludge bladder.
 Our motto is this: It’s better to give them the space they need to be healthy than to deal with the pain of a sick bunny or expensive medical bills.